aditya2101m/GreenScreen/README.md

 ## Overview
 ### Description
 An app that helps to implement the Pomodoro technique while working.
-It includes a scoreboard that lets the user keep track with other users' progress.

 ### App Evaluation